dankelley/dankelley.github.io/_posts/2015-10-18-shiny-ctd-trim.md

 ... is a 1/4 second lag in an interface an issue for a dataset that cost an hour to acquire that that might yield great benefits to science?

 Below is a screenshot of the initial view of the application.
+Anyone who has looked at CTD data will note the wildly unphysical salinity and temperature characteristics.
+The dotted lines in the scan-pressure plot show the trimming that ``ctdTrim()`` would do, and the solid lines are the values as set at the moment (which are 0 and 100 percent, at the start).
+The user should adjust those sliders to narrow in on the profile.

 ![ctd_trim_fig_1.png]({{ site.url }}/assets/ctd_trim_fig_1.png)

-Below is a screenshot of a view after the sliders have been used to narrow in on the downcast.
-Notice that I selected a different range than was selected automatically by ``ctdTrim()``.
+Below is a screenshot of a view after the downcast has been selected.
+It should be noted that I selected a different range than was selected automatically by ``ctdTrim()``, because I thought the automatic cutoff at the bottom of the profile came too late, i.e. during a time when the instrument was not moving through the water column.

 ![ctd_trim_fig_2.png]({{ site.url }}/assets/ctd_trim_fig_2.png)